affilinet/affilinet-WordpressPlugin/readme.txt

 === affilinet Performance Ads ===
 Contributors: affilinet, teraone
-Tags: affiliate marketing, online marketing, performance marketing, marketing, advertisement, advertising, advertise, affilinet, Affiliate, performance, Display, earn money, monetization, monetize, Monetarisierung, performance, Vermarktung, Banner, Geld verdienen, werbeintegration, Werbung
-Requires at least: 3.0.1
+Tags: Affiliate, affilinet, advertising, banner, performance marketing Requires at least: 3.0.1
-Tested up to: 4.6
+Tested up to: 4.9
-Stable tag: 1.8.5
+Stable tag: 1.8.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Integrate our data driven and automated performance display plugin into your WordPress platform and serve your users targeted ads in real time.

 == Description ==
-= English =

 Integrate affilinet's data driven advertising technology and automated ad display services seamlessly into your WordPress platform and serve the right message, at the right time, to the right person.
 Dont't worry about ad codes.
 This plugin will handle all technical details for you.

 This plugin comes with a statistic page where you can see your daily earnings.
 You will just have to enter your affilinet Webservice Password.